Subscribe to updates

 Planning Tech Team, Digital Ways of Working and Impacts on Customers

-A report from Su Whybrow, Head of Technical Planning Support, will detail the ongoing digital transformation within the Planning Service.
-The aim is to make planning services more accessible to residents and applicants while streamlining operations and improving cost efficiency.
-This aligns with the Government's Digital Planning Programme, which seeks to improve access to planning data, expedite decisions, and enhance community engagement.
-The report highlights the transition from the current case management system, IDOX, to a new cloud-based solution called Arcus Built Environment (BE).
-This new system is designed to manage applications, consultations, and appeals within a single platform, offering automated workflows and mobile accessibility.
-Residents will be able to submit comments on planning applications without needing an account, and the character limit for comments has been significantly increased.
-Additionally, the service is replacing its digital mapping system, MapInfo, with Cadcorp, a geospatial software provider.
-The report also mentions the use of Microsoft Copilot Chat as an assistive tool for officers to improve communication with customers and the availability of heritage datasets through the Open Data platform.
-The Planning team has also partnered with Planning Hub to develop an AI-driven Prop Tech platform, supported by government funding, to provide site-specific insights and streamline feasibility analysis for developments.
+A report from Su Whybrow, Head of Technical Planning Support, was scheduled to provide the panel with an update on the digital tools being used or developed by the Planning Service.
+The aim of these tools is to make planning services more accessible to residents and applicants, while also streamlining operations and improving cost efficiency.
+This digital transformation aligns with broader industry trends and government strategies, such as the Government's Digital Planning Programme, which seeks to deliver better access to planning data, faster decisions, and improved community engagement.
+The report indicated that the Planning team is transitioning from its current case management system, IDOX, to a new cloud-based solution called Arcus Built Environment (BE).
+This new system is designed to streamline the entire planning process, offering automated workflows and mobile accessibility.
+Residents will continue to have access to an online planning register, with enhanced features for submitting comments.
+The service is also replacing its digital mapping system, MapInfo, with Cadcorp, a geospatial software provider.
+Additionally, the team is utilising Microsoft Copilot Chat as an assistive tool for clearer communication with customers and has made Heritage datasets publicly available.
+The report also mentioned a partnership with Planning Hub to progress an AI-driven Prop Tech platform, supported by government funding, to provide immediate, site and project-specific insights for development feasibility.
+The report noted that the Council's Digital Data and AI Strategy commits to smarter use of resources enabled by digital innovation, and the Workforce Strategy aims to ensure positive and inclusive experiences for all who engage with the Council.

 Update on Licensing Schemes